erigontech/erigon/cmd/downloader/readme.md

 - node will download only snapshots registered in next repo https://github.com/ledgerwatch/erigon-snapshot
-- node will move old blocks from DB to snapshots of 1K blocks size, then merge snapshots to bigger range, until snapshots of 500K blocks, then node will start seed new snapshot
+- node will move old blocks from DB to snapshots of 1K blocks size, then merge snapshots to bigger range, until snapshots of 500K blocks, then automatically start seeding new snapshot

 Flag `--snapshot` is compatible with `--prune` flag